 PTSD and Depression: Coping Strategies for Trauma Survivors

-When an adverse event causes harmful effects in our day-to-day lives, this is called trauma.
-In some instances, trauma is not very severe.
-An example of this would be getting into a heated argument with a loved one or being involved in a car accident that does hardly any damage if any at all.
+When an adverse event causes harmful effects in our day-to-day lives, it is called trauma.
+In some instances, trauma can result from being abandoned by a loved one, experiencing emotional abuse, witnessing casualties during war, and being involved in a car accident.

 Let Yourself Feel